PratikPradhan987/SaaSAI/README.md

 # Creating an AI based WEB tool

-  -Yinsi is an opensource OpenAI project which is replicates the features of ChatGPT -User can ask question
+  -Yinsi is an opensource OpenAI project which is replicates the features of ChatGPT.
+  -User can ask question .
-  -With the help of OpenAI it can answer most of the questions
+  -With the help of OpenAI it can answer most of the questions.

 ![image](https://github.com/PratikPradhan987/SaaSAI/blob/main/resource/screenshot/yinsi.png)